Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Northwestern Stats and Trends

-- So far this year Northwestern has two wins against the spread.
+- Thus far this year Northwestern has two wins against the spread.

 - The Wildcats have yet to cover the spread this season when underdogs by 7.5 points or more.

-- Northwestern's games this year have hit the over on three of seven set point totals (42.9%).
+- Northwestern's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it puts up more than 19.6 points.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 19.6 points.

-- Northwestern is 2-2 against the spread and 2-2 overall when the team picks up over 312 yards.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team churns out more than 312 yards.

-- This season the Wildcats have turned the ball over 11 times, one more than the Golden Gophers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.